NailaHamid/ELSM/README.md

 # Evidence-based Line Segment Merging

-ELSM is a technique that takes detected segments for an image and its size as input and results merged segments.
-It overcomes the weaknesses of existins detection algorithms that results in borken segments.
-Here we present a general workflow of the technique in the form of an image.
+ELSM is a technique that takes detected segments for an image and its size as input and results in merged segments.
+It overcomes the weaknesses of existing detection algorithms that result in broken segments.
+You can check algorithm and details in paper pdf.
+Here we present a general workflow of the technique stepwise in the form of an image.
 ![Pipeline](/assests/img/pipeline2.jpg)